tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 ```
 Here we are telling the protocol to broadcast your message if it came from your client.
 The `exclude_self` flag ensures the protocol won't send the same message back to its own client.

-If the packet **didn't** come from the protocol's own client, then it came from some other client's protocol and we need to tell our client about it.
+If the packet **didn't** come from the protocol's own client, then it came from some other client's protocol, and we need to tell our client about it.
 In this case, the `else` clause takes care of it.

 Note the first `if` statement is checking the packet's action.
 This ensures we won't accidentally interpret some other packet as a chat packet, and it also is a nice way to ensure we are only processing allowed packet types depending on which state we are in.
 Later on, we will have different states that won't need chat packets, so we won't need to check for them there!